-- 1. A \$500 expenditure on the "Expenditures Made by Credit Card" Schedule (F4).
-The schedule identifies the newspaper as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as "Advertising Expense," and a description as "Political Advertising."
-In Section 9 of the schedule, the box for "Political" is also checked. - 2.
+- The GPAC fills out one page of the "Expenditures Made by Credit Card" Schedule (F4).
+The credit card issuer's name is included in section 5.
+The GPAC fills out sections 6 through 9 once, for the \$500 expenditure. - 2.
+The GPAC reports an amount charged of \$500 in section 6(a), the date the expenditure was made in section 6(b), and leaves section 6(c) blank.
+They identify the newspaper in section 7 as the payee of the expenditure and include their address.
+Section 8's category for the expenditure is "Advertising Expense," and the description is "Political Advertising."
+In Section 8 of the schedule, the box for "Political" is also checked. - 3.
 The \$500 amount reported on the "Expenditures Made by Credit Card" Schedule (F4) will also be included in the appropriate sections of Cover Sheet Pages 2 and 3.

-To report the payment to the credit card company, the committee's campaign treasurer would also report all of the following on a campaign finance report (Form GPAC) covering the period in which it made the payment to the credit card company:
+To report the payment to the credit card issuer, the committee's campaign treasurer would also report all of the following on a campaign finance report (Form GPAC) covering the period in which it made the payment to the credit card issuer:

-1. A \$500 expenditure on the "Political Expenditures from Political Contributions" Schedule (F1).
-The schedule identifies the credit card company as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as

-- "Credit Card Payment," and a description as "Payment of credit card bill for political advertising." - 2.
+- 1. The GPAC reports a \$500 expenditure on the "Political Expenditures from Political Contributions" Schedule (F1).
+The schedule identifies the credit card issuer as the payee of the expenditure and includes the address, date, amount, a category of the expenditure as "Credit Card Payment," and a description as "Payment of credit card bill for political advertising." - 2.
 The \$500 amount reported on the "Political Expenditures from Political Contributions" Schedule (F1) will also be included in the appropriate sections of Cover Sheet Pages 2 and 3.